AcidCaos/raisetheempires/README.md

 > Empires and Allies(Facebook) officially closed June 17th, 2013

 The Old Empires & Allies preservation project by the Raise the Empires team.
-This project is dedicated to preserving this Flash game on Facebook so that it's not lost to time.
+This project is dedicated to preserving this Flash game so that it's not lost to time.

 [![version](https://img.shields.io/badge/version-0.05a-blue)](../../releases/tag/0.05a)
 [![size](https://img.shields.io/badge/size-219%20MB-brightgreen)](#)